ChazzKreutzkamp/Quiz-Game-Challenge-4/README.md

 to see their score and submit it, or play again.
 If they choose to submit their score, it will then be appended to a list of high scores that can be accessed at any time.

+link to the application: https://chazzkreutzkamp.github.io/Quiz-Game-Challenge-4/ A screen capture of the application is held in the resources folder.